 All of the components and raw materials used to produce our products are sourced from suppliers, which are then assembled by our assembly partners into power banks and cabinets.
 Therefore, we are subject to risks of shortages or discontinuation in supply, long lead time, cost increases and quality control issues associated with our suppliers and assembly partners.
 In addition, some of our suppliers may have more established relationships with our competitors, and as a result may choose to limit or terminate their relationship with us or prioritize our competitors' orders in the case of supply shortages.
-We have not experienced component shortages historically but may in the future experience such shortages.
-In addition, there may be industry-wide conditions, health crisis, natural disasters and global events in the future that may cause material shortages for components.
+We have not experienced component shortages historically but may in the future experience such shortages that may result in the delay of production or increase in procurement cost.
+In addition, there may be industry-wide conditions, health crises, natural disasters and global events in the future that may cause material shortages for components.